OsiriX-Foundation/KheopsDocumentation/docs/installation/installation.md

 permalink: /docs/installation
 ---

-# Getting started with  local installation
+# Getting started with a local installation

-At its core KHEOPS is an authorization layer placed in front of a "DICOMweb" capable PACS.
+At its core KHEOPS is an authorization layer placed in front of a DICOMweb capable PACS.
 KHEOPS is composed of multiple docker containers typically orchestrated together using Docker-Compose or Kubernetes.

+## A simple insecure local server

 Below are instruction for getting a basic instance of KHEOPS up and running.
 This configuration does not provide security.
 In order to be properly secured, the KHEOPS and Keycloak must be placed behind TLS (https) connections and the Keycloak configuration must be updated.
 Nevertheless, this install with provide a starting point that can be modified as needed for the local environment.